Sonic the Hedgehog (film): Casting

-In May 2018, it was reported that Paul Rudd was in talks for a lead role as Tom, "a cop who befriends Sonic and will likely team up to defeat Dr. Robotnik”; however, this was later denied by Paramount.
-A day later, it was announced that James Marsden was cast in an undisclosed role, but later revealed to be Tom Wachowski.
+In May 2018, it was reported that Paul Rudd was in talks for a lead role as Tom, "a cop who befriends Sonic and will likely team up to defeat Dr. Robotnik"; however, this was later denied by Paramount.
+A day later, it was announced that James Marsden was cast in an undisclosed role but later revealed to be Tom Wachowski.
 In June, Tika Sumpter was cast as Tom's wife Maddie, with Jim Carrey cast to play the villain, Dr. Robotnik.

-In August, Ben Schwartz joins the cast to voice Sonic.
+In August, Ben Schwartz joined the cast to voice Sonic.
 This marked a rare occasion in which the character would not be voiced by Roger Craig Smith, who voices Sonic in most incarnations since 2010.
 Schwartz, a fan of the original video games, was chosen for the role after Fowler and Miller cast him for a test reading as they pitched the project to several studios.
 Having enjoyed his performance, they officially cast Schwartz as the voice of Sonic.
 Adam Pally and Neal McDonough were added to the cast later that month.
 Debs Howard and Elfina Luk joined the cast the following November.
-Riff Raff was cast in an undisclosed role, but was cut from the film.
+Riff Raff was cast in an undisclosed role but was cut from the film.

 Filming

 Principal photography began in mid-September 2018 and ended in Vancouver, Ladysmith, and Vancouver Island on October 16, 2018.
 Key production scenes were also filmed in Liwa Oasis, United Arab Emirates.
-During filming, Ben Schwartz was unavailable, so a stand-in performed alongside Marsden.
+During filming, Schwartz was unavailable, so a stand-in performed alongside Marsden.